 Past year Frederick, MD universities awarded around 510,200 degrees.
 Statistics show that the population of students in Frederick, MD includes 255,100 female students and 255,100 male students.
 Frederick, MD offers private and public tuition with a median cost of $37,400 for private four-year colleges and $n/a for in-state public four-year colleges.
 The largest university of this city is the Frederick Community College with the majority of graduates.
 The Hood College and The Temple-A Paul Mitchell Partner School hold the second and the third place respectively.
 The share of the public colleges in Frederick, MD is 60 and 40 go to the private colleges.

 Primary care physicians in Frederick, MD see an average of 1,514 patients, dentists 1,456 patients, metal health providers 538 patients, and other healthcare providers 1,196 patients per year.

 Citizens of Frederick, MD travel to their offices around 31 minutes lately and drove alone to get there.
 The rest of the residents carpooled and used public transit.

-Looking at the median rent price for an apartment in Frederick, MD, you can note that it remains flat with a price tag of $1,468.
-The median rent for a house is still $2,100 with no significant changes this month.
-Townhouse rent pricing didn’t change, the price still starts at $1,316.
+Looking at the median rent price for an apartment in Frederick, MD, you can note that it remains flat with a price tag of $1,788.
+The median rent for a house is still $2,126 with no significant changes this month.
+Condo for rent is now available for the same pricing as previously — $2,312.
+If you’re looking for a room, the price tag still starts at $853.
+The median price did not change this time.
+Townhouse rent pricing didn’t change, the price still starts at $2,313.